 I joined VCU in the fall of 2021 in pursuit of my Doctorate Degree in Healthcare Policy and Research.
-Prior to joining VCU, I completed my Bachelor in Biology with a minor in Bioethics at the University of Virginia where I went on to receive my Master in Public Health.
-Upon graduating, I joined the public sector where I served as a Data Analyst with the Virginia Department of Health where I focused primarily on health equity and racial disparities in health.
-The culmination of my experiences has led me to understand the value of communication in building healthy communities.
-When I'm not working or studying, you'll find me teaching yoga, reading, cooking, or making jewelry.
-I'm excited to serve on the GSA Executive Board and be an advocate for the VCU graduate community!
+Prior to joining VCU, I completed my undergrad in Biology with a minor in Bioethics at the University of Virginia where I went on to also receive my Master's of Public Health.
+Upon graduating, I joined the public sector to serve as a Data Analyst with the Virginia Department of Health where I focused primarily on addressing racial disparities and advancing health equity.
+When I'm not PhDing, you'll find me teaching yoga, making jewelry, cooking, or dancing.
+I served as GSA's Communication Chair this past academic year and am incredibly excited to continue to serve on the GSA Executive Board as an advocate for the VCU Graduate Community!

 My name is Maya Rogers and I graduated from VCU in 2019 with a BS in Accounting.
 I am currently enrolled in the Wilder School working towards a Masters in Public Administration.
 I am an Executive Board member of the Public Administration Student Association, where I serve as Treasure, and have been a part of VCU Student orgs during my time as an undergrad.
 I am currently the VCU Athletics Facilities Business Manager and a member of the Athletics Diversity, Equity, and Inclusion Committee.
 My hobbies include movie watching and homegoods thrifting.
 Excited to help make an impact for VCU Graduate students!

 Research Symposium Chair